awsdocs/aws-app-runner-developer-guide/doc_source/monitor-ev.md

 ### Service status change<a name="monitor-ev.ref.service"></a>

-A service status change event has `detail-type` set to `Service Status Change`\.
+A service status change event has `detail-type` set to `AppRunner Service Status Change`\.
 It has the following detail fields and values:

 ```
 "PreviousStatus": "any valid service status",